Akash1yadavv/Sunbase-Data-Assignment/README.md

 # Customer Management Application Overview

 This Customer Management Application serves as a powerful tool for businesses looking to efficiently manage customer data with secure access and seamless integration capabilities.
-The use of modern technologies like Spring Boot, MySQL, and JWT authentication, coupled with a user-friendly frontend built with HTML/CSS/JavaScript, makes it a comprehensive solution for any organization aiming to enhance its customer relationship management processes and synchronization feature to fetch and update customer data from an external remote API using RestTemplate.
+The application utilizes modern technologies such as **Spring Boot**, **MySQL**, and **JWT authentication**, along with a user-friendly frontend built using **HTML/CSS/JavaScript**.
+This makes it a comprehensive solution for organizations aiming to enhance their customer relationship management processes.
+It also includes a synchronization feature to fetch and update customer data from an external remote API using **RestTemplate**.

 ## Table of Contents